-The PAAC Fellowship is a 10-month intentional online learning community that will run from August 2019 through June 2020.
-Now in its third year, the fellowship aims to educate PAACs about our history, intersectionalities, and activism with the goal of developing a more integrated PAAC identity and deeper relationships with fellow PAACs.
+The PAAC Fellowship is a 10-month intentional online learning community that will run from August 2021 through June 2022.
+Now in its fifth year, the fellowship aims to educate PAACs about our histories, intersectionalities, and activism with the goal of developing a more integrated PAAC identity and deeper relationships with fellow PAACs.
 Every month, we’ll focus on a different topics and frameworks of interest to PAACs: Asian American history, Asian American theology, Asian American psychology, PAAC political action, and more.

 - Every month, on a Saturday (9am PT/12pm ET), we’ll have a 2-hour live webinar with an expert in the field.

 - Every week, on a weekday evening, fellows will meet in their online small groups, where they will process weekly readings and discussion questions curated by that month’s speaker.